hannesostwaldcode/cyvasse-game/readme.md

 ![Alt text](documentation/images/PlayArea.png)

 ## Project Structure
-In this Repo youll find two main folders:
+In this repo, you find two main folders:
 1. "cyvasse-backend" contains all files regarding the python/flask backend server as well as the local Dev DB
 2. "cyvasse-frontend "contains the react/typescript source code for the frontend

-Addionally
+Additionally
-1. "documentation" containing some addional material for readme, etc.
+1. "documentation" containing some additional material for readme, etc.
 2. "nginx" the config file for the prod nginx server

-### Congfigs
+### Configs
 The backend config can be in cyvasse-backend/webserver/config.py.
-Configurations that can or should be changed for deploy will be discussed in the docker sections, since they shouldnt be changed in this file.
+Configurations that can or should be changed for deploy will be discussed in the docker sections since they shouldn't be changed in this file.

 ## Docker
 The project can be run as docker containers, this is easy and will work on any system that has docker installed.
-The dev compose file wont run the frontend, for it you have to refer to the local installation instructions.
+The dev compose file won't run the frontend, for it, you have to refer to the local installation instructions.
-Docker requires a env file, for this you can copy or rename the env_template to .env.dev For locally running and testing you dont need to make any changes.
+Docker requires a env file, for this you can copy or rename the env_template to .env.dev For locally running and testing you don't need to make any changes.

 ```bash